 There are two sets of examinations before the WACE: the mid-year exams and the trial tertiary entrance exams.
 Specific dates are advised well in advance.
 Progress reports are followed by a Parent/Teacher meeting at the end of Term 1.
 A full course report is given in Term 2 and a statement of results in Term 4 will be issued.
 Students also receive a reference at the end of the year.
 The Parent Portal is a valuable tool parents can use to track all assessment results for each course.

 Staff aim to support each Year 12 through their busy academic and cocurricular program and ensure they celebrate their final year at St Hilda’s.

-Jo Swain - Head of Year 12
+Head of Year 12 - Tammy Sewell

-The Dean of Students is responsible for the welfare of all students and the organisation and monitoring of the pastoral care system.
+The Dean of Student Wellbeing is responsible for the welfare of all students and the organisation and monitoring of the pastoral care system.
 She works closely with the Heads of Year, tutors, House Coordinators, academic and counselling staff and students.
 While each member of staff is committed to providing pastoral care to all students, small tutor groups enable the students to develop a close relationship with the tutor who sees the girls daily.
 The House system, led by House Coordinators, allows senior students to take an active role in the welfare of the younger girls and to be positive role models.

 A mentor program operates in the Boarding House with selected Year 11 students responsible for the care of younger girls while Year 10 students, in a buddy program, pair with students in Years 7 and 8 to offer guidance and support.